fideltfg/userfrosting-install-script/README.md

 ==========================
 ```

-If you did set the `UF_MODE` to anything other than production you will be given a more verbose final output.
+If you set the `UF_MODE` to anything other than production you will be given a more verbose final output.

+### Logs
+Currently the logs for Nginx, MySQL and PHP are in ther default location the OS distro.
-If you encounter issues, check the logs:
+If you encounter issues, check the Nginx and MySQL logs with the command respectivly.
 ```bash
 sudo journalctl -u nginx --no-pager sudo systemctl status mysql